uwcirg/patient-summary/README.md

 ### CQL Execution Engine
 All CQL calculations are executed using the [CQL Execution Engine](https://github.com/cqframework/cql-execution), an open source library that implements the CQL standard.

-### Web Workers
-All CQL calculations are executed within the context of a [Web Worker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers), thereby offloading them to a separate thread.
-This greatly improves the responsiveness of the application.

 ### React Material UI
 [Material UI](https://mui.com/) is a library of React UI components that implements Google's Material Design.